homemadearcade/zero/todo/4_TODO_FEATURES.md

     Commonly Used Action Tag.
 Yes its all effects in that box but then we have like the effects are sorted into boxes just like the entity import

   Have Keyboard shortcuts actually working

-INTERFACE HELPERS

-Hover Preview
-  Visible
-  Not Visible

-Click
-  Not Visible
-  Preview
-  Full Text

-Keyboard
-  Not Visible
-  Editor Keys
-  Game Keys
-  Game And Editor Keys

-Tool Shortcuts
-  Not Visible
-  Show Tools only
-  Show Tools with Shortcut